 An oilfield services company experienced an incident while performing a pressure test on a piece of equipment.
 During the test, the technician inadvertently created an overpressure situation that damaged the equipment and sent a piece of metal shrapnel flying through the warehouse’s metal roof, over a highway, and through the storefront window of a local business.
 Despite strictly following the standard operating procedure for pressure testing, the investigation team determined that the root cause of the incident was an out-of-calibration pressure gauge that was reading well below the actual pressure.
-Fortunately, no death or injury resulted from the situation, but this just goes to show that improper accuracy of pressure measuring instruments can lead to unsafe conditions.
+Fortunately, no death or injury resulted from the situation, but this just goes to show that improper pressure gauge calibration can lead to unsafe conditions.

 Calibrated Gauges – Mitigate Risk, Ensure Quality and Efficiency